Sold Out - $275

-UPDATE: The first round is sold through with the exception of a single Harlequin bag.
+UPDATE: The first round is sold through.
 There will be 3 more batches of 12 through the year, i.e. 36 more Docena bags made this year.
 Looking at the numbers the prices on the next three runs will also be going up about $25 per bag.
 This is the time to buy if you have been wanting one.

 The colors on the Harlequin bag are crazy vibrant and were giving me fits to capture with the camera.
 The orange is much more on the day glo side of the spectrum.

 You can read about all of the details on our Doceana bag on our blog here.
 This product listing is for the pre-sales on bags that have a projected delivery of mid October.
 These bags will be made in batches of ten to fifteen.
 Lead time on each batch will be about 6-8 weeks.
 Based on initial interest I am thinking that the batches will likely sell through in under a week (just an estimate based on initial interest, and a good reason not to think and wait too long) I will update the listing and inventory status as things move along.